Reef Check

-Reef Check is an international non-governmental organization dedicated to the conservation of two reef ecosystems: tropical coral reefs and Californian rocky reefs.
-The Foundation is headquartered in Los Angeles, California, United States, but uses data from volunteer scuba diver teams in over 80 countries, ranging from Australia, Japan, to even Germany.
+Reef Check is an international non-governmental organization dedicated to the conservation of two ecosystems: tropical coral reefs and temperate kelp forests.
+The Foundation is headquartered in California, United States, but uses data from volunteer scuba diver teams in over 80 countries, ranging from Australia, Japan, to even Germany.
 It is the United Nations’ official coral reef monitoring program.

 History

 Reef Check first conducted a global survey of coral reef health in 1997.
 The data confirmed that coral reefs were in crisis due to overfishing, pollution and other human impacts.
 The published results in 1999 unsettled the coral biologist community, as the extent of impacts were not realized.

 "The Global Coral Reef Crisis: Trends and Solutions (1997-2001)", a five-year report on coral reefs, was released in 2002 at the World Summit on Sustainable Development in Johannesburg, South Africa.
 The report used data collected by thousands of volunteers worldwide, and was the first scientific document detailing the decline in coral reef health over a five-year period.

-In 2005, Reef Check launched its first temperate reef program in California.
+In 2005, Reef Check launched its first temperate reef program in California, collecting data on California’s kelp forests with the goal to inform the emerging statewide Marine Protected Area (MPA) network.
+Since then, Reef Check’s Kelp Forest Monitoring Program has grown to be the largest scuba-based citizen science program.

-In 2006, Reef Check conducted 746 reef surveys, ranging from Indo-Pacific areas, the Red Sea and Caribbean Sea.

-In 2008, in a presentation made at the International Coral Reef Symposium in Fort Lauderdale, Florida, Reef Check Executive Director Gregor Hodgson announced that coral reefs in the Indo-Pacific region have largely recovered from the devastating bleaching event that killed up to 90% of corals on some reefs in 1998.
-He reported that 10 years later, recovery has occurred more quickly and more completely than expected.
-Caribbean reefs, however, are losing about 3% living coral every four years due to a combination of human impacts.
+In 2016, this program expanded into climate change monitoring and is now providing ocean temperature data from over 75 sites.

+In 2020, Reef Check began working on restoring kelp forests, with the hope of reversing some of the devastating collapse of these ecosystems along the North American West Coast.
+The focus of this program is on community-based restoration by engaging volunteers and providing economic benefit to the local communities that depend on the ocean environment who are the most hard-hit by the loss of kelp in many regions.

+Reef Check's Dive into Science program, launched in 2019, is designed to provide scuba and scientific diving skills for groups that have been historically absent in this effort, including tribes, low-income communities of color, and foster youth.

 Mission and goals

 Reef Check endeavors to create partnerships among communities, government agencies, businesses, universities and other non-profits.
-Reef Check's mission is "to protect and rehabilitate reefs worldwide".
+Reef Check's mission is "to empower people to save our reefs and oceans".